By TIM FAULKNER/ecoRI News staff

 Invenergy insists it will sell the electricity as an independent supplier until it receives another power-purchase agreement, which are awarded annually from ISO New England through auctions.

 Elmer, however, argued that the cancellation of the 2019 power-purchase contract means that the electricity from the nearly 1,000-megawatt power plant isn’t essential to meet future energy needs in the region.
-This “need” for the natural-gas/diesel-fired power plant is one of the primary qualifications that the Energy Facilities Siting Board (EFSB) must consider in approving or denying the project.
+This “need” for the natural-gas/diesel-fired power plant is one of the primary qualifications that the Energy Facility Siting Board (EFSB) must consider in approving or denying the project.

 The EFSB will discuss this development when it hears from experts on the need for the electricity at public hearings scheduled for Oct.
 16, 17, and 30.